Bulat-Ziganshin/FastECC/Overview.md

 It's guaranteed that any `n` different `a[i]` numbers form an invertible Vandermonde matrix, so we can restore from any `n` remaining words after a loss.
 * [Plank proposed](http://web.eecs.utk.edu/~plank/plank/papers/SPE-04.html) to start with Vandermonde `(n+k)*n` matrix
 and then apply the [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) in order to convert it to some `(I,M)` matrix.
-As far as we perform this operation only once per a lot of ECC computations, we can ignore the time required by this operation.
+As far as we perform this operation only once per a lot of parity computations, we can ignore the time required by this operation.
 * PAR2 format employs `(I,V)` encoding matrix, i.e. it employs Vandermonde `k*n` matrix to compute `k` ecc words while employing the systematic code.
 Despite of special form of `a[i]` used in their Vandermonde matrix, the restoration matrix is sometimes non-invertible.
 But it seems to be a good compromise between the speed/complexity of computations and recovery strength.